aaaandrea/ExchangerRanger/README.md

 ## Features
   - Mobile application using React Native technology
-  - Gather actual stock quotes using API
+  - Gather real-time stock quotes using HTTP Requests
-  - HTTP requests for real time stock quotes
-  - User can buy stock
+  - User can buy and sell stock to earn/lose net-worth
-  - User can sell stock
+  - User can search for a specific stock
   - Global leaderboard based on players’ net worth
   - Download in the app store [here]()

 ## Structure
 ### Backend
+The app was built using Ruby on Rails on the back end with a postgreSQL database.
+Back end structure is RESTful and all the data requests use Fetch and are fulfilled with a JSON API.
+Associations are used to prefetch data in order to minimize SQL queries to the database.

 ### Frontend

-### Technical list
+### Languages and Frameworks
+  * [Ruby on Rails]
+  * [PostgreSQL]
+  * [React Native]
+  * [React Native Searchbar]
+  * [Redux]
+  * [Fetch]
+  * Gems
+    * [Jbuilder]
+    * [BCrypt]

 ## Technologies & Technical Challenges
   - Using ReactNative is a new technology for all engineers.